 Do not store pallets, tool boxes, trash cans, or any other equipment or materials in front of a portable fire extinguisher.
 You must always maintain a clear and unobstructed path to portable fire extinguishers at all times.

-A portable extinguisher IS NOT a coat rack, nor should you hang equipment or devices such as extension cords or air hoses over an extinguisher.
-Although it may seem like a convenient way to store these items, it will only serve to slow someone down if they need to quickly gain access to the extinguisher to put out a fire.
+Never use a portable extinguisher as a coat rack, nor should you hang equipment or devices such as extension cords or air hoses over an extinguisher.
+Although it may sound like an easy way to store these items, it will only serve to slow someone down if they need to quickly gain access to the extinguisher to put out a fire.

-Once a month conduct a visual inspection of each extinguisher.
-Ensure the needle on the pressure-activated extinguishers is pointing in the green “FULL” portion of the dial.
-Report any that are not so they can be charged.
+We must also conduct a visual inspection of each extinguisher at least once a month.
+So help out on occasion, and check extinguishers in your area for damage or deterioration.
+Also make sure the needle on pressure-activated extinguishers is pointing into the green “FULL” portion of the dial, and report any that are not so we can get them recharged.

-After an extinguisher has been used to fight a fire, it must be turned in for inspection and recharging.
-Even if only the retainer pin was pulled, but the unit was not discharged, it must be inspected.
-Even just pulling the pin can inadvertently break the seal that maintains the pressure inside the extinguisher, which could cause it to lose pressure and not function when needed in the future.
+Once someone uses an extinguisher to fight a fire, it must be turned in for inspection and recharging.
+In fact, turn it in even if you only pull out the retainer pin but do not actually discharge the extinguisher.
+That is because you may have inadvertently broken the seal that maintains pressure inside the extinguisher, which could cause it to lose pressure and not function as intended in the future.

-So anytime you see a portable fire extinguisher that is inaccessible, not fully charged, or just looks like it may have been damaged in some way, please rectify the problem or let your supervisor know right away so it can be corrected.
-The same thing applies if you ever notice that an extinguisher is not hanging in its designated place.
+So anytime you see a portable fire extinguisher that is inaccessible, not fully charged, or just looks like it may have been damaged in some way, please rectify the problem or let your supervisor know right away so we can take care of the problem.
+And the same thing applies if you ever notice that an extinguisher is not hanging in its designated place.